-Guildford's pubs, bars and clubs celebrated at the Mandolay Hotel on Monday 4th September for the 2017 awards as the town's Best Bar None award winners were announced following the fourth year of judging.
-Delivered by Experience Guildford, the town centre’s Business Improvement District, the nationally acclaimed awards celebrate best practice amongst the licensed trade, showcasing the hard work and commitment of Guildford’s venues to create and run safe, responsible and inviting town centre pubs, bars and nightclubs.
+Delivered by Experience Guildford, the town centre’s Business Improvement District, in partnership with Guildford Borough Council, Surrey Fire & Rescue and Guildford Pubwatch, the nationally acclaimed awards celebrate best practice amongst the licensed trade, showcasing the hard work and commitment of Guildford’s venues to create and run safe, responsible and inviting town centre evening economy businesses.

-A total of 14 venues entered the awards across seven key categories, covering best bar, best pub and best late night venue focusing on independent and national operators, along with best entertainment venue.
-Each venue was assessed and judged by an expert panel on their delivery of four set operational criteria to select individual category winners.
+Each venue that entered was assessed and judged by an expert panel on their delivery of set operational criteria to select individual category winners.
 The assessment criteria included:

 • Prevention of crime and disorder